TEAM-DARK-MUSIC/DarkMusicBot/.github/README.md

 This project is based on [Pyrogram](https://github.com/pyrogram) and [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls) .
 Pyrogram is a modern, elegant and asynchronous MTProto API framework.

-* For database, Dark uses the MongoDB to store data and keys.
+* For database, Yukki uses the MongoDB to store data and keys.
 [MongoDB](https://www.mongodb.com/) is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
 * Project uses the bs4 web scrapping for getting many platform details.
 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is a Python library for pulling data out of HTML and XML files.
 * The project uses the font [`Raleway`](../assets/font2.ttf) as its main font for the thumbnails.
 * The projects uses attractive images and icons which you can get in [assets](../assets/) directory.

 # ⚡️ Getting Started

 ### Before deploying Dark Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.